isomerpages/pa-corp/_our-programmes/PA Cares @ President's Challenge.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Banner_Image_for_PA_Cares___PC_Webpage.png">
 </div>
 <h2>About PA Cares @ President's Challenge</h2>
-<p>The People's Association (PA), through <strong>PA Cares @ President's Ch</strong>Every
+<p>The People's Association (PA), through <strong>PA Cares @ President's Challenge</strong>,
-contribution, no matter the amount, your contribution will make a real difference in the lives of those in need.
-Through the SG Gives Matching Grant, every dollar you donate will be matched with $1.50, multiplying the impact of your generosity.
-All donations of $10 and above are eligible for tax deductions.<strong>allenge</strong>, is committed to supporting communities in need by encouraging donations, volunteerism, and active community involvement.
+is committed to supporting communities in need by encouraging donations, volunteerism, and active community involvement.
 Through the President's Challenge, PA mobilises the community to promote greater inclusion in sports, contributing to building a more caring and inclusive community.</p>
 <p>Powered by our Grassroots Movement and strengthened by Corporate Partnerships,
 PA continues its dedication to creating meaningful impact.</p>
 <div class="isomer-image-wrapper">